sourav-mazumder/Data-Science-Extensions/spark-datasource-rest/README.md

 ```

 ## Features
-This package allows multiple calls in parallel to a target Rest based Microservice for a set of different input data points.
-The input data points can be passed as a Temporary Spark Table.
-The column names of the table should be same as the keys of the target API.
-The rows in the table will have the values for the keys for which the target API has to be called multiple times (one time for one combination of the values of the keys).
-The result from the multiple calls of the API is returned as a [Spark DataFrames](https://spark.apache.org/docs/1.6.0/sql-programming-guide.html) of Rows of the resultant structure returned by the target API.
+This package allows multiple calls, in parallel, to a target REST based micro service for a set of different input parameters.
+These parameters can be passed as a Temporary Spark Table where the column names of the table should be same as the keys of the target API.
+Each row in the table, and corresponding combination of parameter values, will be used to make one API call.
+The result from the multiple calls to the API is returned as a [Spark DataFrame](https://spark.apache.org/docs/1.6.0/sql-programming-guide.html) of Rows with an output structure matching that of the target API's response.

-For calling the target Rest service this library supports several options:
+This library supports several options for calling the target REST service:
-* `url`: This is the uri of the target Microservice.
-You can also provide the common parameters (those don;t vary with the input data) in this url.
+* `url`: This is the uri of the target micro service.
+You can also provide the common parameters (those that don't vary with each API call) in this url.
 This is a mandatory parameter.
-* `input`: You need to pass the name of the Temporary Spark Table which contains the input data set.
+* `input`: You need to pass the name of the Temporary Spark Table which contains the input parameters set.
 This is a mandatory parameter too.
 * `method`: The supported http/https method.
 Possible types supported right now are `POST`, and `GET`.
 Default is `POST`
 * `userId` : The userId in case the target API needs basic authentication.
 * `userPassword` : The password in case the target API needs basic authentication
 * `partitions`: Number of partition to be used to increase parallelism.
 Default is 2.
 * `connectionTimeout` : In case the target API needs high time to connect.
 Default is 1000 (in ms)
 * `readTimeout` : In case the target API returns large volume of data which needs more read time.
 Default is 5000 (in ms)
-* `schemaSamplePcnt` : Percentage of number of records in the input table to be used to infer teh schema.
+* `schemaSamplePcnt` : Percentage of records in the input table to be used to infer the schema.
 The default is "30" and minimum is 3.
-Incarese this number in case you are getting error or the schema is not propery inferred.
+Increase this number in case you are getting an error or the schema is not propery inferred.
-* `callStrictlyOnce` : This value is used to ensure if the backend API would be called only once for each input value or not.
-The default is "N".
-In that case the back end API may get called for multiple times - once for inferring the schema and then for other operations.
-If this value is set to "Y" the backend API would be called only once (during infering the schema) for all of the input data points and would be cached.
+* `callStrictlyOnce` : This value can be used to ensure the backend API is called only once for each set of input parameters.
+The default is "N", allowing the back end API to get called for multiple times - once for inferring the schema and then for other operations.
+If this value is set to "Y" the backend API would be called only once (during infering the schema) for all of the input parameter sets and would be cached.
 This option is useful when the target APIs are paid service or does not support calls per day/per hour beyond certain number.
 However, the results would be cached which will increase the memory usage.

 ## Typical Structure of the Dataframe returned by Rest Data Source

-The dataframe created by this Rest Data Source will return a set of Rows of same Structure.
-The Structure internally will contain the input fields with the names same as those passed through the input table.
-The structure will also contain the output returned by the target Rest API under the field 'output'.
-Whatever gets returned within 'output' field would be specific to the Rest API being called.
-But the structure of the same can be easily obtained by printSchema method of Dataframe.
+The dataframe created by this REST Data Source will return a set of Rows of the same Structure.
+The Structure will contain the input fields that were used for the API call as well as the returned output under a new column named 'output'.
+Whatever gets returned in 'output' is specific to the target REST API.
+It's structure can be easily obtained by printSchema method of Dataframe.

-Here below goes an example of the structure retutned by Rest Data Source when the target Rest API was [Watson API for Natural Language Understanding (with sentiment as feature)] (https://www.ibm.com/watson/developercloud/natural-language-understanding/api/v1/).
+Below is an example of the structure returned using REST Data Source with the [Watson API for Natural Language Understanding with sentiment as feature] (https://www.ibm.com/watson/developercloud/natural-language-understanding/api/v1/).

 ```scala